 Looking for more activities teens will love?
 Check out my recommended things to do in Devon with teenagers.

 Take your mind off the weather by seeing the latest blockbusters or arthouse flick at a cinema in Devon.
-Cinemas and theatres can open from 17 May 2021.
 Check with individual cinemas for opening and screening times.